Space-Eternity-3/SE3-Website/docs/SE3Documentation/SeonLanguage/TransformCommands.md

 - ID: AsteroidID.
 - deltaID = AsteroidID - WallID.

+Note: You can't steal more objects, than there is on the asteroid.
 Note: You don't need any wall.
 You can attach asteroid objects to every object, but the result will be weird.